PeggyJV/documentation/strategists/deploy/cellar/deploy.md

 - `cellar.setAlternativeAssetData(...)` sets up alternative assets with their respective fees.
 - `cellar.transferOwnership(devStrategist)` transfers ownership to the desired strategist address.

+### 4. Share Price Oracle Setup

+If your cellar permutation requires an **ERC4626 Share Price Oracle**, ensure the oracle is set up to handle share pricing during user entry and exit.
+The setup involves configuring the share price oracle and ensuring it can calculate the cellar's total assets.

+- You will need to update the cellar to reference the **ERC4626 Share Price Oracle**.
+- Make sure to handle the `SharePriceOracleUpdated` event and verify that the oracle has the correct decimals (usually 18).
+- Full example of how to integrate the share price oracle is available [here](https://github.com/PeggyJV/cellar-contracts/blob/main/src/base/permutations/CellarWithOracle.sol#L58-L69).

 ### 5. Deploying

 Use the following command to run the deployment script for **CellarWithMultiAssetDeposit**: